-Siljander, a Republican, was the representative for Michigan's 4th congressional district from 1981 to 1986.
+Siljander was the representative for Michigan’s 4th congressional district and was a Republican.
+He served from 1981 to 1986.

 Siljander is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1986 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).